dpiponi/mini_fm/README.md

 Missing:
 1. Stereo
-2. De-emphasis (which is why there is too much treble)
+2. RBDS/RDS
-3. RBDS/RDS
+3. Error checking

-4. Error checking
+(I switched to using a Chebyshev filter as it produces much better results.
+I also added de-emphasis code as it's almost free once you've written IIR code to make the Chebyshev filter worked.)

 Building
 --------